Digoxin

 blue unaunahi tile generic

-• The usual dose of digoxin is 62.5 micrograms to 125 micrograms once a day.
+• The usual dose of digoxin is 62.5 to 125 micrograms once a day.

 • Some people may need a higher dose of 250 micrograms once a day.

-• When you first start taking in you may need to take a higher dose to begin with.
+• When you first start taking it you may need to take a higher dose to begin with.

 • Timing: Take digoxin at the same time each day, usually in the morning.
-You can take digoxin with or without food.
-If it causes an upset stomach, it may help to take it with food.
+Take each dose with food and a glass of water.

-• Check your tablets: there are two strengths of digoxin tablets available – 62.5 micrograms (blue tablets) and 250 micrograms (white tablets).
-If your tablets look different to your last supply speak with your doctor or pharmacist for advice.
+• Check your tablets: there are 2 strengths of digoxin tablets available – 62.5 micrograms (blue tablets) and 250 micrograms (white tablets).
+If your tablets look different to your last supply talk to your doctor or pharmacist about it.

-• Blood tests: you may need blood tests to make sure you are taking the correct dose of digoxin, especially if you have changes in your health or you start or stop other medicines.
+• Blood tests: you may need blood tests to make sure you're taking the correct dose of digoxin, and to check your body salts and kidney function.
+Blood tests are important, especially if you have changes in your health or you start or stop other medicines.

 Like all medicines, digoxin can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.